xtrymind/web-archive/_posts/2017-03-22-Enable tap-to-click.markdown

 author: Dede Dindin Qudsy
 tags:   [archlinux, touchpad, tips&trick]
 ---
+Sometimes, it doesn't feel nice if you use touchpad and can't use tap to click, and for me, yes it's annoying to click on button.

 install libinput because xf86-input-synaptics ( based on Arch Wiki ) is in maintenance mode and is no longer updated.
 {% highlight bash %}
  $ sudo pacman -S libinput xf86-input-libinput
 {% endhighlight %}

 add ``30-touchpad.conf`` to ``/etc/X11/xorg.conf.d/:``